7 Cluster Analysis

 geom_hline(yintercept = 1, color = "red", linetype = 2)

-Choose a threshold above 1.
+We choose here a threshold above 2.

 ggplot(ruspini_scaled_outlier |> add_column(outlier = lof >= 2),